The following are the Top 10 most expensive streets in Long Grove. The average price for homes on these streets range from $1,400,000 to $2,175,000.

 Wild Rose Lane is the 6th most expensive street in Long Grove.
 It has single-family homes built in 2005, with an average sale price of $1,650,000.
 It is home to the Prairie Trails subdivision.

-Old Meadow Trail is the 7th most expensive street in Long Grove.
-It has single-family homes built in 2009, with an average sale price of $1,600,000.
-It is home to the Long Meadow Farms subdivision.

-Bridlewood Lane is the 8th most expensive street in Long Grove.
-It has single-family homes built in 1997, with an average sale price of $1,520,000.
+Bridlewood Lane is the 7th most expensive street in Long Grove.
+It has single-family homes built from 1992 to 1997, with an average sale price of $1,520,000.
 It is home to the Bridlewood subdivision.

+Danbury Court is the 8th most expensive street in Long Grove.
+It has single-family homes built in 1991, with an average sale price of $1,450,000.
+It is home to the Briarcrest subdivision.